Wednesday - October 18th at Hotel Du Pont

 Moderator: Will Germain, Chief Executive Office & Managing Partner, MCB Science + Health

-COLLISION SPACES AND COMMUNITY-BUILDING WITHIN AOI'S
+COLLISION SPACES AND COMMUNITY-BUILDING WITHIN COMMUNITIES OF INNOVATION

 Speakers: